Citi is an advertising partner.

 All these points may make the AAdvantage Aviator Red MasterCard seem like the inferior card.
 Is there any reason to get the Aviator Red over the Silver variant?
 There is.
 The Aviator Red is quite a bit less expensive.
 It costs $106 less per year than the Aviator Silver card.
 This difference in cost can be overcome, if a user is planning on taking advantage of the Global Entry benefit of the Aviator Silver, or can spend enough for its companion certificate.
 But, for individuals not interested in Global Entry and those who do not spend at least $30,000 a year on their credit card should think long and hard about paying $106 more a year for a marginally better rewards rates.

-The Citi AAdvantage Executive is quite a bit pricier than the Aviator Silver Card.
+The Citi® / AAdvantage® Executive World Elite™ Mastercard® is quite a bit pricier than the Aviator Silver Card.
 It costs $450 to maintain membership.
 Which card is better for you depends on your priorities.
 If you want to simply earn as many AAdvantage miles as possible then the Aviator Silver card is the better credit card for you.
-However, if you highly value the amenities that come with the Admiral Club membership, the Citi AAdvantage Executive is the only credit card that can provide you with that.
+However, if you highly value the amenities that come with the Admiral Club membership, the Citi® / AAdvantage® Executive World Elite™ Mastercard® is the only credit card that can provide you with that.

-The Citi Double Cash is a cash back card that offers 2% back on all purchases you make.
-Since it comes with no annual fee, we recommend that those with an AAdvantage Aviator Silver credit card also apply for the Citi Double Cash.
+The Citi® Double Cash Card – 18 month BT offer is a cash back card that offers 2% back on all purchases you make (1% when you make a purchase and another 1% as you pay).
+Since it comes with $0 annual fee, we recommend that those with an AAdvantage Aviator Silver credit card also apply for the Citi® Double Cash Card – 18 month BT offer.
 This allows a consumer to maximize the savings they receive.
 The Aviator Silver card could be used on purchases of American Airlines tickets, booking of hotel accommodations and car rentals.
-The Citi Double Cash can be used on all other purchases, such as groceries, gas, etc. for some incremental rewards.
+The Citi® Double Cash Card – 18 month BT offer can be used on all other purchases, such as groceries, gas, etc. for some incremental rewards.

 The only circumstance in which we don’t recommend this combination of credit cards is if you want to receive the Aviator Silver’s companion certificate.
 By diluting the spending you do between two cards, it may be harder to reach the $30,000 spending requirement of the certificate.
-If your aim is to obtain and use the certificate, then the marginal increase in rewards on everyday spending the Citi Double Cash gives is not enough to beat the hundreds of dollars you can get out of the companion certificate.
+If your aim is to obtain and use the certificate, then the marginal increase in rewards on everyday spending the Citi® Double Cash Card – 18 month BT offer gives is not enough to beat the hundreds of dollars you can get out of the companion certificate.

 How will the Aviator Silver be different from the original US Airways credit card?
 All the benefits available the US Airways Dividend miles credit card holders will be making a return in the Aviator Silver.
 Some benefits, such as miles and rewards earned per dollar, have been enhanced.
 The only benefit which will not be returning is the one US Airways Club day pass earned every year – though not all US Airways credit card users still receive this old benefit.